Welcome to the The Fish Sniffer Website.. Please register now.

 Along these same lines the dates and destinations for all NTAC tournaments were given special consideration to insure that the time of the year and venue set the stage for a level playing field for both boaters and bank anglers.

-Here are those dates: The tour kicks off on February 15 at San Pablo Dam Reservoir.
-Then it’s on to Lake Amador on March 15, Collins Lake on April 5, Lake Del Valle on May 10 and the regular season wraps up on May 31 at Lake Camanche.
-The Tournament of Champions will be held on October 11 & 12 at Collins Lake.
+Here are those dates: The tour kicks off on February 14 at San Pablo Dam Reservoir.
+Then it’s on to Lake New Melones on Feb 28th, Amador on March 14th , Collins Lake on April 4th, wrapping the season up with Lake Camanche on May 17th.
+The Tournament of Champions will be held later in the year with the temps cool down and the fishing heats up on Nov 14th and 15th at Collins Lake.

 For more information or to register for any of the events go to http://www.anglerspress.com or call (916) 768-0938.